How to Make a Letterhead in Publisher

 6. Print on Quality Paper

 When you print your letterheads, make sure to use high-quality papers to impress customers.
-According to web.smu.edu.sg, a letterhead printed on quality paper makes it attractive and striking.
-Envelopes should also be of the same quality.
+Letterheads printed on high-quality paper are more attractive and striking.
+Matching business envelopes should also be of the same quality.
 The same site also stated to consider color printing since it reflects your company brand's personality.